To Inquire about

 We will tell you if we think your loved one needs a companion care service, but we will also let you know if we’re not the best option.
 If, for instance, your mom lives alone and suffers from advanced Alzheimer’s disease, she may well need to be in a memory care unit.
 In that case, she should not be alone.

-If, however, she just needs help keeping up with life—having someone to help her get ready for the day, get to appointments and social engagements, keep the refrigerator stocked and healthy meals prepared, talk about what’s going on in her life, Stay at Home may well be the perfect choice.
+If, however, she just needs help keeping up with life—having someone to help her get ready for the day, get to appointments and social engagements, keep the refrigerator stocked and healthy meals prepared, talk about what’s going on in her life, Stay at Home may well be a perfect choice.